teiniker/teiniker-lectures-embedded-softwaredesign/configuration-management/building/cmake/book-test/README.md

 GoogleTest will execute all defined test cases and provide a summary of the results, including any failures or errors.

 ## References

+* Rafał Świdziński. **Modern CMake for C++: Discover a better approach to building, testing, and packaging your software**.
+Packt Publishing, 2022.

 *Egon Teiniker, 2020-2024, GPL v3.0*